angelmanzur/Room_for_dessert/README.md

 ## Summary
  - For this work we filtered +1 million recipes and extracted the ones for desserts only.
 Filtering was done based on the recipe titles and the ingredients.
  - I created two word 2 vector models:
     - A flavor word 2 vec model for the flavor ingredients, where we removed ingredients that are needed but don't give any flavor, such as water, oils, and gelatin.
-We also marged different ingredients into generic ones; for example, sliced almonds, slivered almonds, and ground almonds would all be referred to as almonds.
+We also merged different ingredients into generic ones; for example, sliced almonds, slivered almonds, and ground almonds would all be referred to as almonds.
     - A word 2 vector model containing all the ingredients in the recipes.

  - With the flavor word2vec model I am able to find similar ingredients that complement each other.